laravel/docs/passport.md

 <a name="issuing-access-tokens"></a>
 ## Issuing Access Tokens

-Using OAuth2 with authorization codes is how most developers are familiar with OAuth2.
+Using OAuth2 via authorization codes is how most developers are familiar with OAuth2.
 When using authorization codes, a client application will redirect a user to your server where they will either approve or deny the request to issue an access token to the client.

 <a name="managing-clients"></a>
 ### Managing Clients